Kumushkhon Fayzullaeva: Career

-She won the bronze medal in the women's 58 kg event at the 2017 Youth World Weightlifting Championships held in Bangkok, Thailand.
+Fayzullaeva won the bronze medal in the women's 58 kg event at the 2017 Youth World Weightlifting Championships held in Bangkok, Thailand.
 At the 2017 Islamic Solidarity Games held in Baku, Azerbaijan, she won the silver medal in the women's 63 kg event.

-In 2018, she won the gold medal in the women's 63 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
+In 2018, Fayzullaeva won the gold medal in the women's 63 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
 In that same year, she competed in the 64 kg event at the 2018 World Weightlifting Championships and in 2019, she also competed in the 64 kg event, in both cases without winning a medal.
 In 2018, she finished in 21st place and in 2019, she improved her result with a finish in 10th place.

-She won the gold medal in the women's 64 kg event at the 2019 Youth World Weightlifting Championships held in Las Vegas, United States.
+Fayzullaeva won the gold medal in the women's 64 kg event at the 2019 Youth World Weightlifting Championships held in Las Vegas, United States.
 She also won the bronze medal in the women's 64 kg Snatch event at the 6th International Qatar Cup held in Doha, Qatar.
-In 2021, she won the silver medal in the women's 71 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
+In 2021, Fayzullaeva won the silver medal in the women's 71 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.

-She represented Uzbekistan at the 2020 Summer Olympics in Tokyo, Japan.
+Fayzullaeva represented Uzbekistan at the 2020 Summer Olympics in Tokyo, Japan.
 She finished in 6th place in the women's 76 kg event.
 A few months later, she competed in the women's 71 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.